Dynamical magnetic susceptibility of non-collinear magnets: A novel KKR-based ab initio scheme and its application: Formalism

 In the frequency domain, the anti-Hermitian part of the susceptibility (which we refer to as a \textit{loss matrix})

 allows to analyse the spectra and the spatial forms of the excited density modes.
 For a specific energy $\omega$, the eigenvectors $\xi_{\lambda}^{i}\fbr{\vec{r}, \vec{q}, \omega}$ of $L$ represent the \emph{shapes} of the natural modes of charge and magnetization density fluctuations at this frequency.
 The magnitude of the associated eigenvalues, $a_{\lambda}\fbr{\vec{q}, \omega}$, gives the density of states of these modes, up to a factor $ - 1/\pi$.
-In other words, large $a_{\lambda}$ signifies the presence of collective density modes of the system.
+In other words, large $a_{\lambda}$ signifies the presence of density modes in the system.
 These modes are real physical objects of the following form

 where $\phi$ is an overall phase of the mode.
+When the frequency dependence of $a_{\lambda}\fbr{\vec{q}, \omega}$ is narrow, one often identifies such modes as \enquote{collective}.
 Following the \emph{fluctuation dissipation theorem}, which we briefly outline in Appendix \ref{app:KaellenLehmann}, the loss matrix has several further useful physical interpretations.
 On one hand, $ - \omega a_{\lambda}\fbr{\vec{q}, \omega}/2$ yields the power absorbed by the system from the driving external fields of the shape $\xi_{\lambda}^{i}\fbr{\vec{r}, \vec{q}, \omega}$ coupling to the densities.
 On the other, it can be used to compute the expectation values of the time correlations $\crrl^{ij}\fbr{\vec{r} , \vec{r}', \vec{q}, \omega}$ between density operators in the unperturbed state, i.e., among others, the spontaneous fluctuations of the system density.

-Furthermore, the magnetization density loss matrix evaluated in the momentum space is proportional to the cross-section of the inelastic neutron scattering off spin-density excitation \cite{VanHove1954}.
+Furthermore, the magnetization density loss matrix evaluated in momentum space is proportional to the cross-section of the inelastic neutron scattering off spin-density excitation \cite{VanHove1954}.
 Last but not least, the quantity is related to the (spin-polarized) electron energy loss spectroscopy ((SP)EELS) signal \cite{ Kirschner1985, Vollmer2003, Costa2006, Santos2018}.
 In the latter case, however, contrary to the neutron scattering, the loss energy dependence of the cross-section involves intricate details of the Coulomb interaction between the electrons of the beam and the probe \cite{ Vignale1985, Plihal1998, Hong2000a, Paischer2024b}.